What to Know About Manufacturing Your Own Products

 Be specific about what you need but be willing to be somewhat flexible.
 The type of business you have determines some of the ways you operate.
 You will often hear the terms “lead time” and “cycle time” used interchangeably, but they are different calculations with different functions.
 Lead time is looking at the whole process as if you are the customer.
 From the minute you contact a company until the minute you receive your order, that is lead time.
 Cycle time is looking at it from the company’s point of view.
 From receiving an order from a customer to the time the order is made, packaged, shipped and received by the customer, that is cycle time.

 You’ve been hearing the word a lot the last few years – branding.
 What is it and why is it important to your business?
 In today’s world, branding is so much more than a logo.
+According to Podium, your brand is everything that goes into the customer experience – the name, the logo, your customer’s feelings, your values.
+In short it is how you are perceived.
 You want your brand to grab the attention of your potential customers and tell them a story about why they want to use your product and how your product will positively affect their life.
 Your brand will assure your customers that your product belongs, yet it is unique in some way.
 It will let your customers know why they would be proud to be associated with your company and what your product has to offer them.

 Manufacturing your own product will empower you.
 From the prototype you made in your front room, to hiring employees to help you pursue your dream through the expansion of your business in an actual manufacturing space, you will learn and grow as your company serves new and repeat customers.